simplesimon872/Tessera/README.md

 - **attestation** — immutable onchain record

 This separation ensures the scoring methodology can be audited independently of the data collection layer.

+The website runs as a Next.js 15 app on Cloudflare Pages using edge runtime.
+All pages use `export const runtime = 'edge'` and fetch data server-side from the Render backend at request time.
+The `cache` option is omitted from all fetch calls as Cloudflare's edge runtime does not support the `RequestInitializerDict` cache field.

 ---